Cash Back vs. Flexible Points Credit Cards

 Let’s say you spend $2,000 a month on family expenses.
 If your card earns 2% cash back, that’s $40 a month, or nearly $500 a year, back in your pocket.
 That’s real savings for things like catching up on bills or Christmas gifts.

-If you’re in a season where the focus is covering bills or cutting monthly expenses, cash back can absolutely make sense.
-It’s simple and it helps immediately.
-Sometimes, that’s exactly what you need.
-Even if you’re technically redeeming at a lower value by choosing cash back, if you’re following the steps in my beginner’s guide to earn more points, you will still coming out ahead compared to where you started.
+Even if you’re technically redeeming at a lower value by choosing cash back, by following the steps in my beginner’s guide to earn more points, you will still come out ahead compared to where you started.
 When life slows down enough to plan a trip, those points can stretch so much further.
-And if the organization piece feels overwhelming, I promise there are ways to make it doable so you really can take that trip.

-Why Flexible Points Can Deliver More Value
+Flexible Points Can Deliver More Value

 But How Do I Do It?